akash15072004/AI-Powered-Flashcard-Engine-Study-Assistant/README.md

 ## 🚀 About Me

-I am a final-year B.Tech IT student passionate about building scalable full-stack applications and integrating AI into real-world solutions.
-This project showcases my ability to design and develop an end-to-end system using modern technologies like FastAPI, React, and AI APIs.
+I am a recent B.Tech graduate in Information Technology with a strong interest in full-stack development and Artificial Intelligence.
+I enjoy building scalable applications that solve real-world problems using modern technologies such as React, FastAPI, and Large Language Models (LLMs).

+---

+## 🤖 AI Usage Note

+This project uses the **Groq API (Llama 3.3 70B Versatile)** to generate educational flashcards from uploaded PDF documents.

+### AI is used for:
+- Converting PDF content into question-answer flashcards
+- Identifying key concepts and definitions
+- Generating concise study material
+- Creating active recall learning cards

+### Human Logic
+The application handles PDF upload, authentication, database operations, progress tracking, spaced repetition scheduling, and user interaction using custom application logic.
+AI is only responsible for generating flashcard content from extracted text.

 ---